Narcissistic Relationship Idealization: Why It Happens and How to Break Free

 Recognizing the red flags of idealization can help prevent you from getting caught up in a narcissistic relationship.
 Early signs include love bombing, where the narcissist showers you with excessive attention and admiration.
 They may also idealize you, putting you on a pedestal and treating you as if you’re perfect.

-Another red flag is the narcissist moving the relationship forward quickly, declaring their love or proposing marriage within a short period.
+Another red flag is when the narcissist rushes the relationship, saying “I love you” or proposing too soon.
 They may also become overly possessive or jealous, attempting to isolate you from others outside of the relationship.

 Love Bombing and Other Tactics Used in Idealization